 Not sure where to start?
 Try a language app such as Duolingo, which can be as effective a taking a college language class.
 If languages aren’t your thing, don’t worry.
 Any mentally stimulating activity can help boost cognitive health.
 So, take a class, learn a new skill, or read a book.

 Research shows that strong social networks may help to keep your brain healthy.
 In fact, one study on social networks and brain health found that larger social networks may be associated with a lower risk of dementia.
 If you’ve already got a close family and a big group of friends in place, that’s excellent news.
-If not, take small steps to reach out and build connections with others, from saying hello to a neighbor to making a lunch date with a friend you haven’t seen in a while.
+If not, take small steps to reach out and build connections with others.

 While it’s true that the brain does age — just like the rest of the body — taking these proactive steps will go a long way toward keeping your mind strong, healthy, and sharp.